 The Sediment Retaining Structure (SRS) was built during the decommissioning of the South Dam between 2014 and 2015.
 Figures 5 and 6 provide a site plan and sections of the SRS.

-The spillway (Photo 17) remains in stable condition with no noticeable subsidences.
+The North drainage channel upstream of the SRS (Photo 12) remains in stable condition with no noticeable subsidence.